- This event has passed.

 18:00 – 19:00 Drinks and tapas

 19:30 Invitation to attend a free concert of Spanish Renaissance and Baroque music organised by the Instituto Cervantes in Kings College Chapel (next door to the Courtauld).
-Please visit the Instituto’s website for information on how to book.
+Click here for tickets.